Find providers

 ADHD can make activities like organization difficult due to the fast-paced nature of the brain.
 This can lead to clutter build-up in the home, which can quickly feel overwhelming and out of hand.
 However, when completed in small chunks, decluttering can be more achievable.

-Daily decluttering can break apart the task of cleaning and make it more manageable for someone with ADHD, rather than trying to get everything done at once.
+Daily decluttering can break apart the task of cleaning and make it more manageable rather than trying to get everything done at once.
 Start by cleaning one room of your house each day for as little as 15 minutes.
-Setting a simple task to accomplish, like cleaning up the bathroom for 10 minutes, reduces the overwhelming sensation of clutter and gets your house clean
+Setting a simple task to accomplish, like cleaning up the bathroom for 10 minutes, reduces the overwhelming sensation of clutter and gets your house clean.

 3. Add Stimulating Activities to Make Cleaning Less Boring